 And the results suggest that biological computing may one day rival traditional processors for specific, pattern-heavy tasks.
 Success in these trials does not mean your next gaming console will be powered by a brain in a jar.
 It does, however, provide a quantifiable metric for how effectively we can bridge the gap between organic life and digital instructions.
 Logic gates made of meat and neurotransmitters proved capable of sustaining the 32-bit instructions required to keep the game running.

+Synthetic biologists have taken the experiment a step further by using colonies of bacteria as a living display screen.
 Genetic engineering allows for the creation of biological circuits that mimic the behavior of transistors.
 By manipulating the DNA of the bacteria, scientists created a system where specific chemical inputs triggered the production of glowing proteins.
 The game code dictated which chemicals were released into the petri dish at specific coordinates.
 Separately, the experiment demonstrated that biological systems could store and display complex data patterns over long durations.
 Data retrieved from the bacterial colony matched the frame data from the original game files with a high degree of accuracy.
 The final image of the Doom protagonist was visible under a microscope.

-Orbital Satellites Execute Legacy Code
+Satellites Keep Legacy Code Alive

-Engineers uploaded the game to a small CubeSat currently orbiting the planet.
+Space presents a different set of obstacles for computer hardware, specifically regarding high-energy particles that can flip bits in a processor.
+Engineers uploaded the game to a small CubeSat orbiting the planet.
 The satellite successfully ran the game loop for several consecutive orbits without a single fatal system error.
 Meanwhile, the telemetry data showed that the processor maintained a stable temperature despite the intensive graphical calculations.
 Most modern satellites use highly specialized, low-power chips that are often generations behind consumer technology to prioritize stability.
 Proving that these chips can handle the demanding architecture of a 1990s PC game provides a new baseline for orbital computing power.
 The satellite transmitted screenshots of the Martian-themed levels back to Earth stations.

 Merging digital code with neural tissue requires a sophisticated understanding of electrophysiology.
 The neurons used in the Doom experiment were grown on a bed of 1,024 electrodes that both recorded and stimulated activity.
 To make the neurons play the game, the researchers established a reward system based on electrical stability.
 When the game character stayed alive, the neurons received a predictable, organized signal.
 When the character died, the system delivered a chaotic, unpredictable burst of white noise.
 Over time, the biological culture shifted its firing patterns to avoid the chaotic noise, effectively learning the mechanics of the game.